 You’ve finally done it.
 You answered “yes” to the question, “Should I get an RV?”
 This is a big moment, worthy of some self-congratulation and high-fives.
 However, answering “yes” to whether or not to get an RV opens up the door to a few (several) more questions.
-Especially when you visit a lot for the first time and stare down a seemingly endless row of RVs with seemingly endless features and options.
+Especially when you visit a lot for the first time and stare down a seemingly endless row of RVs with endless features and options.
 It can be overwhelming.
-You might feel like you don’t even know what you need or what questions to even ask.
+You might feel like you don’t know what you need or what questions to ask.

 What Can I Tow?

 In order to enjoy your RV, you have to actually be able to transport it where you want to go.
 Hence towing.
 Let the salesperson know what vehicle you own and plan to use to tow your new RV and they will be able to point you in the right direction.
 The options of RVs will narrow based on how much weight your current vehicle can tow.

 The salesperson will also be able to walk you through the towing process.
 It’s a lot easier than you may think!
 This question might also lead you to the realization that you’d rather drive your RV than tow it.
 Great!
 This, again, will narrow the options for you – leading you closer to the one perfect RV for you.

 What RVs are Best for Me and my Family?